-AN ORDINANCE OF THE VILLAGE COUNCIL OF BAL HARBOUR VILLAGE, FLORIDA AMENDING CHAPTER 21 "ZONING," OF THE CODE OF ORDINANCES TO ESTABLISH PROCEDURES AND REGULATIONS TO IMPLEMENT SECTION 166.04151(7), FLORIDA STATUTES, AS CREATED BY CHAPTER 2023-17, LAWS OF FLORIDA (THE LIVE LOCAL ACT OF 2023) FOR DEVELOPMENT OF STATUTORILY AUTHORIZED MIXED-USE MULTIFAMILY RESIDENTIAL DEVELOPMENT INCLUDING AFFORDABLE HOUSING; PROVIDING FOR CONFLICTS, SEVERABILITY, INCLUSION IN THE CODE, EXPIRATION, AND FOR AN EFFECTIVE DATE.
+AN ORDINANCE OF THE VILLAGE COUNCIL OF BAL HARBOUR VILLAGE, FLORIDA AMENDING CHAPTER 21 "ZONING," OF THE CODE OF ORDINANCES TO ESTABLISH AND AMEND PROCEDURES AND REGULATIONS TO IMPLEMENT SECTION 166.04151(7), FLORIDA STATUTES, AS CREATED BY CHAPTER 2023-17, LAWS OF FLORIDA (THE LIVE LOCAL ACT OF 2023, AS AMENDED) FOR DEVELOPMENT OF STATUTORILY AUTHORIZED MIXED-USE MULTIFAMILY RESIDENTIAL DEVELOPMENT INCLUDING AFFORDABLE HOUSING.

-lss sue: S Should the Local Planning Agency recommend to the Village Council to adopt the Ordinance а amending Chapter 21 "Zoning" regulations for Live Local Act 2023?
-Th ne Bal Harbour Experience:

-□ Beautiful Environment Safety ☐ Modernized Public Facilities/Infrastructure ☐ Destination & Amenities ☐ Unique & Elegant oxtimes Resiliency & Sustainable Community
+lssue: Should the Village Council adopt the Ordinance establishing and amending Chapter 21 "Zoning" regulations for Live Local Act 2023, as amended?
+The Bal Harbour Experience: ☐ Beautiful Environment Safety ☐ Modernized Public Facilities/Infrastructure ☐ Destination & Amenities ☐ Unique & Elegant ☐ Resiliency & Sustainable Community Itam Summary / Pasamme andation.